This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Packed like sardines.
 Busting at the seams.
 Maximum capacity.

-Seventeen years ago, when we bought this house, we assumed it to be a “starter house.”
-We had no idea that we would still be living in the same 1500 sq ft house seven kids later.
-Honestly, we’ve tried to get out of it.
+Almost twenty years ago, when we bought this house, we assumed it to be a “starter house.”
+We had no idea that we would still be living in the same 1500 sq ft house eight kids later.
+We recently added on about 280 square feet, which gained us a bathroom, a bedroom, and a larger dining room.
+Whew!

-There are times when it feels real tight.
-Truthfully, it can be downright frustrating with nine people, especially when eight of them stay home all day most days.
-And then the rainy days.
-Oh, bless my soul, the rainy days!
+There are times when it feels really tight.
+Truthfully, it can be downright frustrating with ten people, especially when eight of them stay home all day most days.
+And then the rainy days–oh, the rainy days!

-How can you be content when you feel like you live in a can?
+How can you be content when you feel like you live in a sardine can?

-I must confess, that I don’t always feel the calm that I felt that day on the swing.
-And sometimes, I want to sell and start over.
+I must confess, that I don’t always feel the peace that I felt that day on the swing when the conviction to be content hit me.
+And sometimes, I still want to start over.

 But we are choosing (continuing to choose) to focus on what we do have rather than what we don’t.
 When you live in a culture in which things are very important and label who you are, that’s tough.